The Petrochemical and Refinery Industry and Asbestos

 Asbestos Laws and Regulations

-Since asbestos was classified as a carcinogen, laws and regulations directing the production, distribution, and proper removal of asbestos were passed to protect workers who fell ill from exposure to toxins.
+Since asbestos was classified as a carcinogen, laws and regulations directing the production, distribution, and proper removal of asbestos in the petrochemical refinery industry were passed to protect workers who fell ill from exposure to toxins.

 Asbestos laws are meant to create accountability within industries.
 Primarily aimed towards the owners and managers of building structures, tools, materials, equipment, and work sites containing dangerous levels of asbestos.
 It’s their responsibility to enforce adequate asbestos removal before allowing employees or residents to enter the area.